 This course will introduce plotting some of the more basic figures and graphs using R. This course will cover how to create histograms, box plots, scatter plots, and tables.
 This course already assumes that you know how to enter and read data files.
 More information will follow in the coming weeks.

-Advanced Plotting Using Special Data in R
+Advanced Plotting Using Spatial Data in R

 1:00PM – 4:00PM

 This workshop will focus on advanced spatial plotting in R, predominantly using the ggplot2 and ggmap packages in the tidyverse.
 Topics covered will include basic plotting of spatial data, defining and changing spatial projections, plotting of ESRI shapefiles, plotting of raster layers, overlaying spatial layers, and the creation of animations of spatial data.
 Workshop participants should be proficient in R-Studio and have a working understanding of the tidyverse packages.
 Example topics will be illustrated using tagging data owned by the instructors and workshop participants will be provided example code and data in an R-Studio Cloud project workspace.
 For specific questions on topics to be covered please contact Jeff Kneebone ([email protected]) or Megan Winton ([email protected]).